Papa John’s Sales Are Tanking Thanks To Founder John Schnatter’s N-Word Use

-Papa John’s Pizza sales are plummeting, and while the obvious reason seems to be CEO John Schnatter’s use of a racial slur, revealed earlier this year, Schnatter himself blames the new CEO for the company’s problems.
+Papa John’s Pizza sales are plummeting, and while the obvious reason seems to be CEO John Schnatter’s use of a racial slur revealed earlier this year, Schnatter himself blames the new CEO for the company’s problems.

-As WYMT-TV (Hazard, Kentucky) reports, sales at the pizza carryout and delivery chain dropped 10.5 percent in July, while the value of the company’s shares fell nine percent.
+As WYMT-TV (Hazard, Kentucky) reports, sales at the pizza carryout and delivery chain dropped 10.5 percent in July, while the value of the company’s shares fell 9 percent.
 Meanwhile, the company has reduced its sales projections for this year.

 The drop in sales and stock value follows revelations, revealed earlier this month by Forbes, that founder and then-CEO John Schnatter used a racial slur.